usnistgov/OSCAL/docs/content/contact/_index.md

 NIST hosts a couple of OSCAL mailing lists.

 - [oscal-dev@nist.gov](mailto:oscal-dev@nist.gov) for communication among parties interested in contributing to the development of OSCAL or exchanging ideas.
-Subscribe by sending an email to [oscal-dev-subscribe@nist.gov](mailto:oscal-dev-subscribe@nist.gov).
-To unsubscribe send an email to [oscal-dev-unsubscribe@nist.gov](mailto:oscal-dev-unsubscribe@nist.gov).
+Subscribe by sending an email to [oscal-dev+subscribe@list.nist.gov](mailto:oscal-dev+subscribe@list.nist.gov).
+To unsubscribe send an email to [oscal-dev+unsubscribe@list.nist.gov](mailto:oscal-dev+unsubscribe@list.nist.gov).
-- [oscal-updates@nist.gov](mailto:oscal-updates@nist.gov) for low-frequency updates on the status of the OSCAL project.
-Subscribe by sending an email to [oscal-updates-subscribe@nist.gov](mailto:oscal-updates-subscribe@nist.gov).
-To unsubscribe send an email to [oscal-updates-unsubscribe@nist.gov](mailto:oscal-updates-unsubscribe@nist.gov).
+- [oscal-updates@list.nist.gov](mailto:oscal-updates@list.nist.gov) for low-frequency updates on the status of the OSCAL project.
+Subscribe by sending an email to [oscal-updates+subscribe@list.nist.gov](mailto:oscal-updates+subscribe@list.nist.gov).
+To unsubscribe send an email to [oscal-updates+unsubscribe@list.nist.gov](mailto:oscal-updates+unsubscribe@list.nist.gov).